ahmetalkilinc/LuceneCacmIndexer/README.md

-## SearchApp
+## Searching

-You must give the file path of the index,query,result and specify the index field,paging number adn similarity model as the program argument.
+You must give the file path of the index,query,result and specify the index field,paging number and similarity model as the program argument.